-Attested: Ptolemy 2,3,5 Ταουα estuary; Tacitus ad Taum; Taba comes fifth in RC's diversa loca discussed here.
+Attested: Ptolemy 2,3,5 Ταουα estuary; Tacitus ad Taum; Taba at position 232 in the Ravenna Cosmography, among its diversa loca discussed here.

-Name Origin: Tava/Taba belongs among the many early river names that began with Ta-, discussed under Tamesis.
+Name Origin: Ταουα/Tay is one of the many early river names that began with Ta-, discussed under Tamesis.
 PIE *ta- ‘to melt’ plus *ap- ‘water’ seems like a natural explanation for Tava, but Ekwall (1928) drew attention to the way that PIE *teu- ‘to swell’ developed to *tav-, which produced words such as Sanskrit taviti ‘to be strong’, Lithuanian tvanas ‘deluge’, Avestan tavah- ‘power’, etc. Having the greatest flow of all British rivers, the Tay would certainly fit that interpretation.

 Notes: Marx (2013) wrongly suggested the river South Esk.
 Are all the other rivers with similar names (Tavy, Taw, Taff, etc) also “strong”?
 Would early people be more inclined to notice the volumetric flow or a propensity to spate?
 See also the Tuessis.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.

 Last edited 17 March 2020 to main Menu